ManoloMancelli/HadesVR_Remix/docs/Headset.md

 ![1](img/Headset/1.png)

-You could also 3d print the shell, like the guys over at [Relativty](https://github.com/relativty/Relativty#building-the-mechanical-parts) did.
-Keep in mind you'll also need to source your own lenses with the correct focal length and head strap.

-⚠️ The screen mount depends on what screen you use and you'll have to design your own sice not all mounts fit all headsets/screen combinations.
+⚠️ The screen mount depends on what screen and case you use.

 ## Electronics